JosephEoff/josepheoff.github.io/_posts/2019-08-09-Simple-Signal-Generator.md

 Once the software was done and working, I checked the frequency accuracy on my D43.
 Pretty sad, to tell the truth.
 Voltage and frequency are off by about 4% on all ranges.
 And, all the ranges are off a little bit different - well, of course they are.
 The timing is set by a bunch of discrete capacitors in the timebase circuit.
 They are all 10% parts (at best) and have most certainly drifted in the 50 years since the D43 was built.

-No, how do I keep this thing from getting lost in among all the other Nanos?
+Now, how do I keep this thing from getting lost in among all the other Nanos?

 Put it in a snazzy housing.
 Hmmpf.
 I finished it on a Sunday, and I live in Germany.
 Damn few stores open, and none that sell electronics stuff.